whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 As an example of logged events, consider what happens if a failover takes place:

-- A red alert appears briefly to notify you of related unresolved warnings.
+- A browser-level notification appears briefly to notify you of related unresolved warnings.
 - In the Activity view, another alert appears saying that the server has failed over.
 Other related alerts are also displayed.
 - In filesystem details, an alert is displayed and the server, on which the target is now running, is shown in the Started On column for that target.
 - The superuser receives a configured email alert.